Marrickville High School

 Marrickville High School is a co-educational, public secondary school, located in Marrickville, an inner western suburb of Sydney, New South Wales, Australia.
 The school is administered by the New South Wales Department of Education.

-Established in 1974, Marrickville High School has a non-selective enrolment policy and currently caters for approximately 360 students from years 7 to 12.
-Approximately 92% of its students coming from a non-English speaking background.
-In addition to the mainstream, the school also provides education for intellectually disabled students in their Support Unit and there is on-site Intensive English Centre.
+Established in 1974, the school follows a non-selective enrolment policy and serves approximately 640 students from Years 7 to 12.
+It includes a Support Unit for students with special needs and an Intensive English Centre (IEC), which provides English language support for newly arrived non-English speaking student.